bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 44°
-- Cloudy
+- Partly Cloudy
 - 92% humidity
 - 8 mph wind
-- 78% cloud cover
+- 72% cloud cover
 - 24 AQI 🟩
 - 1.58 inches of rain in the past 24 hours
 - 0.91 inches of rain and 0.03 inches of snow expected in the next 48 hours